tsunamishadow/bonusheroes/Birmingham.md

 ### Expected weather

-Thursday - Very high chance of rain.
+Thursday - Good chance of rain.
 Low wind speed.
 High sunshine with little cloud coverage.
-Temperatures between 11 and 19.
+Temperatures between 11 and 22.

 Friday - Very high chance of rain.
 Low wind speed.
 Low sunshine.
-Temperatures between 10 and 13.
+Temperatures between 12 and 16.

 Saturday - Low chance of drizzle.
-Moderate wind speed.
-Some sunshine.
-Temperatures between 11 and 16.
+Low wind speed.
+Cloudy with sunshine.
+Temperatures between 12 and 18.

-Sunday - Small chance of drizzle, notable wind speed.
-Lots of sunshine in the afternoon.
-Temperatures between 14 and 26.
+Sunday - Good chance of rain, possibly heavy.
+Notable wind speed.
+Sunshine in the afternoon.
+Temperatures between 10 and 22.

 Monday - Small chance of heavy rain for a short time.
 Notably windy.
 Cloudy with sun.
-Temperatures between 11 and 26.
+Temperatures between 13 and 24.

 ### Useful apps